emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site has history + watchlists. ✔️
 1. Has content sorting, collections, and recommendations based on what people watch. ✔️
-1. Does have 4K, guide is linked next to their site (requires febbox setup). ⚠️
+1. Site is usable without an adblocker, but has occasional annoyances. ⚠️
 1. Site looks good + works well on mobile. ✔️

 ***
-## Arabflix
+## Lekuluent
-### Score: 21/24
+### Score: 20/24
 1. Streams load very fast. ✔️
-1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Content is 1080p and can be changed lower. ✔️
-1. Finds popular things with no issue, including older content. ✔️
+1. Finds streams quickly, including older content. ✔️
-1. Has 9 sources, and first does switch to second when it fails. ✔️
+1. Has 4 servers but does not auto switch if one fails.⚠️
-1. Site does have episode auto-next. ✔️
+1. Site does not have episode auto-next. ❌
-1. Sites UI is good, feels very modern, shows results as you type. ✔️
+1. Sites UI is good, feels very moderns, show search results as you type. ✔️
-1. Has subs built into most players. ✔️
+1. Allows adding + searching your own subtitles. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site has continue watching feature on homepage. ✔️
+1. Site has watch list + favorites when you signup. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site has good sorting option + a entire recommendation voting system. ✔️
-1. Site does have 4K content (videasy api). ⚠️
+1. Site is usable without an adblocker, but has occasional annoyances. ⚠️
 1. Site looks good + works well on mobile. ✔️

 ***
 ## Flicker
-### Score: 20/24
+### Score: 19/24
 1. Streams load very fast. ✔️
 1. Site has 1080p and can be switched. ✔️
 1. Good for both new and old content. ✔️